 - Have a sensory safe space available if your child becomes overwhelmed—ideally, this space will be quiet or filled with music your child finds calming.
 Noise-reducing headphones can be helpful in tolerating noise from crowds or from the doorbell.

 These are just a few tips for a more successful, enjoyable, and positive Halloween experience.
-If you have any questions or concerns about your child’s development please call us at our Peoria or Surprise location.
+If you have any questions or concerns about your child’s development please give us a call at 1-800-376-3440.
 Happy Halloween from the occupational therapists at TEAM 4 Kids!